Resources for SOBL Faculty

 For all computer, hardware and software** purchases, a quote must be requested from the office of Information and Technology Services before the purchase can be made.
 If you have a specific technology request, you may work directly with someone in I.T.S.

-**All software purchases require prior approval from the office of Information and Technology Services.
+**All software purchases require prior approval from the Office of Information and Technology Services.

 Scheduling Events

-Space can be reserved by contacting the Office of Event Services at Event.Services@Stockton.edu.
-Please include the event name or purpose for the reservation, number of expected attendees, and any support needs (I.T. assistance, tables and chairs, etc.).
+Space can be reserved by contacting the Office of Event Services at Event.Services@Stockton.eduPlease include the event name or purpose for the reservation, number of expected attendees, and any support needs (I.T. assistance, tables and chairs, etc.).
 If the event involves catering, please follow the steps below.

 ***Virtual events must be scheduled in the same way as in-person events, so that they are recorded on the University's event calendar***

-Catering Checklist
+Requesting Catering

 • Catering orders need to be placed no less than three weeks before the event.